- Federation University Australia Foundation Revenue Collection Policy

 1. Only Authorised Collectors are permitted to collect revenue and issue official receipts on behalf of the Federation University Australia Foundation.

-2. An authorised collector is a full-time or part-time/casual staff/ member of the University, who has been nominated by an Executive Dean, Director or Manager and has been approved by the Associate Director, Financial Services & Student Finance to collect revenue on behalf of the Federation University Australia Foundation.
+2. An authorised collector is a full-time or part-time/casual staff/ member of the University, who has been nominated by a Dean, Director or Manager and has been approved by the Associate Director, Financial Services & Student Finance to collect revenue on behalf of the Federation University Australia Foundation.

 3. The authorised collector will be required to accept responsibility to collect revenue on behalf of the Federation University Australia Foundation according to the Federation University Australia Foundation revenue collection procedures and taxation requirements.